mpaulgreen/nvidia-kserve-poc/nim-runtime-published/a100/pvc-mount/monitoring/README.md

-## Enable monitoring of NIM models
+## Enable monitoring of NIM models - Archived for NIM 24.01 and RHOAI 2.71

 #### The following steps are identified in Openshift AI docs for RHOAI 2.7.0
 ```